jkovacevic992/HomeBudgetApp/README.md

 Every user you create will start with balance of 5000.

-Users can create categories, expenses and earnings.
+Users can create, update or delete categories, expenses and earnings.

 Earnings and expenses are tied to users so when you request to see all expenses, they will be user specific.